fluent/fluentd-website/README.md

 ### How to mark a plugin as obsolete

-Find the global array `OBSOLETE\_PLUGINS` inside `scripts/plugin.rb` and add the name of the plugin as listed on Rubygems.
+Find the global array `OBSOLETE\_PLUGINS` inside `scripts/plugin.rb` and add the name of the plugin as listed on Rubygems to `scripts/obsolete-plugins.yml`.
 When the script is run the next time, the change should be reflected.